Category Archives: Tenancy Agreement

 How to change the various Terms and conditions in a Tenancy Agreement

-All the changes that are made by mutual agreement are recorded in a written document.
-This can be achieved by preparing an entirely new tenancy agreement, or just by making modifications in the existing agreement.
+All the changes made by mutual agreement are recorded in a written document.
+This can be achieved by preparing a new tenancy agreement or modifying the existing deal.

-• Tenant has bought a pet.
-There can be new terms that need to be included in the agreement for including the liability of pet damage.
+• The tenant has bought a pet.
+There can be new terms that need to be included in the agreement, including the liability for pet damage.

-• The tenant may want to transfer the tenancy to any other member of his household living with them for more than one year.
+• The tenant may want to transfer the tenancy to any other household member living with them for more than one year.

 • The tenant may decide to modify the tenancy type to a joint tenancy.

-Changes can also be made verbally, but it is highly advisable to record everything in written.
-The reason being; confusion may crop up later on if there is no written record of the agreement.
-Therefore, it’s a safer practice to record everything in written.
+Changes can also be made verbally, but it is highly advisable to record everything in writing.
+The reason is that confusion may crop up later on if there is no written record of the agreement.
+Therefore, it’s a safer practice to record everything in writing.

-Another important thing to notice is that all the amendments to Tenancy Agreement should be in accordance with Housing Act.
-There are statutory rights for both tenants and landlords that simply can’t be overwritten.
-In case of any conflict, the Housing Act will serve as the ruling law.
+Another essential thing to notice is that all the amendments to the Tenancy Agreement should be by the Housing Act.
+There are statutory rights for tenants and landlords that can’t be overwritten.
+In conflict, the Housing Act will serve as the ruling law.

 Discrimination in context to Tenancy Agreements

-Tenants must not be discriminated by Landlords because any of the following reasons:
+Landlords must not discriminate against tenants because of any of the following reasons:

 • Disability based discrimination